Point-of-care testing (POCT) is the performance of diagnostic tests directly where the test result is needed. This can be

 GenSpeed Biotech’s diagnostic system enables Point-of-care diagnostics for a wide range of viruses and germs:

-In addition, the system can also be quickly and cost-effectively converted to other viruses or germs.
-Thus, switching between COVID-19 and MRSA is easily feasible.
 A major advantage over simple rapid tests is that the viral load can also be determined.
 Thus, not only is it tested whether antigens are present, but also in what quantity they are present.
 In addition, antibodies can be tested and thus an unrecognized and survived disease or the immune status can be visualized and quantitatively classified.
 In the case of, for example, COVID-19 tests, a decision can then be made as to whether further vaccination is necessary.
+This allows for thorough Point-of-care testing.

 The Point-of-care diagnostic system is significantly more accurate than a simple rapid antigen test, while being smaller and less expensive than a large laboratory.
 It is a fully digital system that allows quantitative measurements and thus tracking and monitoring.